lara-martin/Principles-of-AI/homeworks/presentations.md

 {{page.title}}
 =============================================================

+This assignment is to show you the modern uses of older AI methods and give you an entry point for how to critically read an academic paper.

 ## Learning Objectives
-This assignment will teach you to
+In this assignment, you will
-- find reputible research articles from a specific area that you find interesting
+- find reputible research articles from a specific AI area that you find interesting
 - recognize & synthesize key points of a research paper
 - communicate key findings from a research paper